ibm-cloud-docs/hpc-spectrum-symphony/creating-workspace.md

     * Change the `type` parameter to the Terraform version that you are using to create {{site.data.keyword.cloud_notm}} resources, for example, `terraform_v0.14`.
     * Change the location to a region where your {{site.data.keyword.bpshort}} workspace needs to be created, for example, `us-south`.
     * Change the resource group to the resource group where your resources should be grouped, for example, `Default` for a default resource group.
-    * If you are using a private GitHub repository, provide your personal GitHub access token that you set up in [Setting up the {{site.data.keyword.bplong_notm}}](/docs/hpc-spectrum-symphony?topic=hpc-spectrum-symphony-setting-up-api) prerequisites in the `x_github_token= "<github-api-token>"` parameter.
+    * If you are using a private GitHub repository, provide your personal GitHub access token that you set up in [Setting up the {{site.data.keyword.bplong_notm}} API](/docs/hpc-spectrum-symphony?topic=hpc-spectrum-symphony-setting-up-api&interface=api) prerequisites in the `x_github_token= "<github-api-token>"` parameter.
 If you are using the public repository that is provided by {{site.data.keyword.cloud_notm}}, you do not need to specify this parameter.
     * **Optional**: Provide the tags if you want to filter resources by using the tag.
 5. Run the Python script by using `python3 <python-file-name>` to create a {{site.data.keyword.bpshort}} workspace in the {{site.data.keyword.cloud_notm}}.
 6. You get a successful response if the parameters passed as part of the request are valid and you should be able to see the {{site.data.keyword.bpshort}} workspace that you created in the {{site.data.keyword.cloud_notm}} console.
 If you don’t get a successful response, the error response contains the errors that you need to resolve.
 Resolve those errors and run the script until you are able to get a valid response and create a workspace.